McGurk's Bar bombing: Collusion claims and Police Ombudsman's investigation

 The victims' relatives campaigned for an independent investigation of the bombing as they believed that the RUC's investigation was flawed from the outset.
 Moreover, they wished to disprove the claim that the victims were IRA members killed by their own bomb (the "own goal" theory).
 Even after Campbell's conviction, the "own goal" theory remained officially unchallenged.
 Relatives argued that this theory was promoted as part of a "government policy to avoid publicly acknowledging the loyalist campaign of violence".
 Another argument is that it was promoted to undermine the IRA's support and stir tension between the two IRA factions.

 Relatives also asked how the bombers were able to plant the bomb and flee despite the usually heavy security presence.
 Some alleged that the security forces helped the bombers by removing checkpoints.
 The 2009 book Killing For Britain, written by former UVF member 'John Black', claimed that the British undercover unit known as the Military Reaction Force or Military Reconnaissance Force (MRF) organised the bombing and helped the bombers get in and out of the area.
 The bombers' original target, The Gem, was associated with the Official IRA.
-It is claimed that the MRF ordered the team to bomb The Gem, with the intention of blaming it on the Provisional IRA.
+It is claimed that the MRF ordered the team to bomb The Gem, intending to blame it on the Provisional IRA.
 The plan was allegedly to start a feud between the two IRA factions, which would both divert them from their campaign against British forces and drain their support.
 However, as The Gem had security outside, they bombed the nearest 'Catholic pub'.

 On 21 February 2011, the Police Ombudsman for Northern Ireland published a report about the bombing and the RUC's investigation of it.
 The report said that there is no evidence that the RUC helped the UVF bombers.
 However, it found that the RUC investigation was biased in favour of the view that the IRA was responsible.
 It failed to give enough thought to the possible involvement of loyalists, and this bias hindered the investigation.
 The report also found that RUC gave "selective" and "misleading" briefings to the government and media, which furthered the idea that it was an IRA bomb.
 The Ombudsman has not found an explanation why successive Chief Constables have not addressed this mistake.
 Ombudsman Al Hutchinson said: "Inconsistent police briefings, some of which inferred that victims of the bombing were culpable in the atrocity, caused the bereaved families great distress, which has continued for many years".

 On 6 December 2012, Scottish Labour MP Michael Connarty—whose uncle was killed in the bombing—claimed in Westminster that then-Prime Minister Edward Heath "may have been involved" in wrongfully blaming the IRA and spreading the story.
 Connarty also urged David Cameron, prime minister at the time, to apologise to victims and launch a full investigation.